profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 square-wave, Pulse-Width Modulation’_,&nbsp; which is then “averaged out” by the speaker coil &nbsp;- no high frequencies are heard.&nbsp;

-***What all of this means that you can not connect the output to another amplifier,&nbsp;
+***What all of this means that you can not connect the output to another Audio Amplifier,&nbsp;
 the I²S MAX98357A should drive the speakers directly.***

-There is a _‘Gain’_ pin that can be manipulated to change the signal gain.&nbsp;
-By default,&nbsp; the amplifier will give you a Gain of _‘9 dB’_.&nbsp;
+There is a audio amplifier _‘Gain’_ pin that can be manipulated to change the signal gain.&nbsp; By default,&nbsp; the amplifier will give you a Gain of _‘9 dB’_.&nbsp;
 Gain pins can be set to 3db, 6db, 9db, 12db, or 15db by directly
 connecting a pull-up resistor or pull-down resistor or wiring.